Sivahari33/Module-3/Strings-Accept a string and remove the nth index value from the string.md

-#  Strings-Remove Nth Index Character from a String
+# 3C.Strings-Remove Nth Index Character from a String

 ##  Aim
 To write a Python program that accepts a string and removes the character at a specified index.